Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Abstract

 \section{Abstract}

 In this paper, we focus on the high-dimensional double sparse structure, where the parameter of interest simultaneously encourages group-wise sparsity and element-wise sparsity in each group.
-Combining Gilbert-Varshamov bound and its variants, we develop a novel lower bound technique for the metric entropy of the parameter space, which is well suited for the double sparse structure over $\ell_q$-balls for $q \in [0,1]$.
-We prove the lower bounds on estimation error in an information theoretical manner, which is based on our proposed lower bound technique and Fano's inequality.
-The matching upper bounds are also established, whose proof follows from a direct analysis of the constrained least-squares estimators and results on empirical processes.
-Moreover, we extend the results over $\ell_q$-balls into the double sparse regression model and establish its minimax rate on the estimation error.
-Finally, we develop the DSIHT (Double Sparse Iterative Hard Thresholding) algorithm and show its optimality in the minimax sense for solving the double sparse linear regression.
+By combining the Gilbert-Varshamov bound and its variants, we develop a novel lower bound technique for the metric entropy of the parameter space, specifically tailored for the double sparse structure over $\ell_u(\ell_q)$-balls with $u,q \in [0,1]$.
+We prove lower bounds on the estimation error using an information-theoretic approach, leveraging our proposed lower bound technique and Fano's inequality.
+To complement the lower bounds, we establish matching upper bounds through a direct analysis of constrained least-squares estimators and utilize results from empirical processes.
+A significant finding of our study is the discovery of a phase transition phenomenon in the minimax rates for $u,q \in (0, 1]$.
+Furthermore, we extend the theoretical results to the double sparse regression model and determine its minimax rate for estimation error.
+To tackle double sparse linear regression, we develop the DSIHT (Double Sparse Iterative Hard Thresholding) algorithm, demonstrating its optimality in the minimax sense.
+Finally, we demonstrate the superiority of our method through numerical experiments.

 \keywords{ double sparsity, Gaussian location model, Gilbert-Varshamov bound, iterative hard thresholding, minimax rates. }

 \begingroup \thefootnote{$\dagger$}